(NOTE: Some of the references in this article have changed,

 (International Standard) is being prepared for publication.

-of creating an international standard sometimes feels as if it takes forever.
+an international standard sometimes feels as if it takes

 -